felipap/nudge/CONTRIBUTING.md

 sends it to OpenAI to ask whether it looks like you're doing what you said you wanted to do.

+The "Cloud" version sends the screenshot to our API server at nudge.fyi, which then sends it to OpenAI.
+I don't retain any of your screenshot data.
+Trust me, I would rather not have to offer a hosted version at all, but it's currently the only way that users without OpenAI API keys can use Nudge.
+(Open to suggestions and PRs.)

 ## Stack

 - Electron